Skip to content

 Answer: Hawaii, admitted as the 50th state on August 21, 1959.
 Alaska had been admitted as the 49th earlier the same year, on January 3.

-Did you know?
-American history overlaps with general knowledge trivia in surprising ways.
-Our general knowledge quiz includes history questions that cross into science, geography, and pop culture.
+Where this bleeds into everything else: American history keeps spilling into general knowledge trivia.
+Our general knowledge quiz mixes in history questions that cross over into science, geography and pop culture.

 41. Who assassinated Abraham Lincoln?
 (Hard)